Stay & Save Offer

 Stay up to date with our latest Blog and Reviews here

 Take to the high-seas, immerse yourself in Cornish culture and explore coastal towns - it’s time to put the out of office on, pack the suitcase and embrace all that Cornwall offers over the Easter Bank Holiday weekend.
 Here’s our top things to do this Easter.

 One of the best ways to explore a new area is with a Treasure Trail.
-They take you via well trodden paths and off the beaten track too - it's a great way to see the very best of each place you visit.
+They take you via well trodden paths and off the beaten track too whilst uncovering fascinating facts, history and architecture of each place you visit.
 In Cornwall there are 63 trails to choose from, including one for Truro.

 A trip to Cornwall wouldn’t be complete without tucking into a pasty or two.
 Pick up a traditional steak from one of the many brilliant bakers, and enjoy.

 Three courses of delicious double AA Rosette worthy food, beautiful surroundings, and exceptional service - what could be better for a sunday lunch together.
 And if it’s warm, have dessert or after dinner coffee al fresco on the terrace overlooking the gardens.
 Take a peek at the Easter Sunday Lunch menu.

 Whether you’ve never set foot in the cool Cornish waters before or you’ve been paddling a few times, having a surf lesson is a bracing way to to spend a little time.
 Our friends as Eskinzo offer lessons with everything you'll need so all you have to do is worry about standing up.

 The Alverton has an extensive cocktail menu including nine delicious signature cocktails created by our talented bar team.
 Not sure which to have?
 The team are on hand to make recommendations based on your favourite flavours.

-Set in Cornwall, Winston Graham’s Poldark draws on Cornwall’s incredible mining heritage, and the BBC’s adaptation has well and truly put the county’s many beauty spots on the map.
+Set in Cornwall, Winston Graham’s Poldark draws on Cornwall’s fascinating mining heritage, and the BBC’s adaptation has well and truly put the county’s many beauty spots on the map.
 Use the Easter break to visit as many of the filming locations as possible.